 Perfectionism is actually one of the major reasons people fail on their weight loss journey.
 The world has provided unreasonable expectations on weight loss.
 Instead of being okay with going slow, people often feel like they need to lose weight fast.
 Furthermore, photoshopped photos and curated social media profiles can make people feel like whatever they are doing is never good enough.
 When the inevitable plateau comes, and it almost always comes, this bump in the road can make a person give up, even though they’re making incredible progress.

-Especially if perfectionistic tendencies have been built up for a long time, it can be difficult to deal with.
+Perfectionistic tendencies are hard to fix when they have been built up for a long time, but can be managed.
 Sometimes the best solution can be getting external help, such as a doctor or therapist.
 Once these perfectionistic tendencies get addressed, the odds of success with weight loss and getting back control of one’s health can increase.